AserMalik/gameController/README.md

 ## The Software
 Arduino (Joystick.ino): This part defined serial input functionality of all the inputs, and also handled the behavior of the leds.

-Processing (CulminatingControl.pde): A little demo game made to demonstrate the controller entire range of functionality.
+Processing (Culminating_Control.pde): A little demo game made to demonstrate the controller entire range of functionality.

 ## The Hardware
 The controller was shaped like a rectangular prism with curved edges at the front.
 I used a sawed-in-half clipboard for the back (horribly uncomfortable in use) and foam for the sides and top.